DOT drug and alcohol testing is not as straightforward as it may seem when you consider the following:

 - The Federal Motor Carrier Safety Regulations (FMCSR) maintain specific drug and alcohol testing requirements.

 - Some states have their own regulations that limit or add conditions to drug testing programs.

-- Legal issues are still a concern even after a drug testing program has been implemented (e.g., confidentiality, random drug testing rules, Family and Medical Leave Act - FMLA - rights, liability for defamation, etc.).
+- Legal issues are still a concern even after a drug testing program has been implemented (e.g. confidentiality, random drug testing rules, FMLA rights, liability for defamation, etc.).

 Drivers are not required to undergo formal training under the federal drug and alcohol testing regulations.
 However, materials explaining how the employer implements the requirements of 49 CFR Part 382, and the employer's policies, must be provided to each driver.